Snowflake-Labs/sfquickstarts/site/sfguides/src/snowpark_python_top_tips_for_optimal_performance/snowpark_python_top_tips_for_optimal_performance.md

 ![Numeric Results Table](assets/numeric_results_table.png)

-For Numerical Computation, keeping the same dataset and warehouse size, Vectorised UDFs outperform Normal UDFs.
+- For Numerical Computation, keeping the same dataset and warehouse size, Vectorised UDFs outperform Normal UDFs
 - This is also seen when we change the size of the warehouse (to Large) to accommodate the change in dataset size (to Customer 1000)
-- This is because Numerical data types (including Boolean [0, 1]) expose their contents as _memoryviews()_.
-Memoryviews allow direct read & write access to the data without needing to copy it.
-But if you do require to copy it, they don't need to be read sequentially first.
-This significantly improves performance.
+- MemoryViews through the Buffer Protocol allows Python code to expose the internal data (array or buffer) of an object without intermediate copying.
+Without going into too much depth, this allows us to enable faster computations and reduced memory usage on large numerical datasets (including Boolean [0, 1]) efficiently.
+For more details, please see [this part of the documentation](https://docs.python.org/3/library/stdtypes.html#memoryview) and [this article](https://www.geeksforgeeks.org/memoryview-in-python/).
 - What is peculiar is the behavior when working with a Medium warehouse and Customer 100 dataset.
-Where it performs slightly less efficient than a Small Warehouse.
-This could have several reasons, but what I noticed in the Query Profile was:
+Where it performs slightly less efficiently than a Small Warehouse.
+This could have several reasons, but what we noticed in the Query Profile was:
-  - It takes the Medium warehouse upto 35% of the time to initialise as compared to ~10% of time for a Smaller warehouse.
+  - It takes the Medium warehouse up to 35% of the time to initialize as compared to ~10% of time for a Smaller warehouse.
-  - Another is the time it took to create the python sandbox environment, i.e. ~900ms on a Medium warehouse compared to <400ms for Smaller warehouse.
-The last one especially could compound across the UDFs that get created and to cause the slight difference in performance.
+  - Another is the time it took to create the python sandbox environment, i.e. ~900ms on a Medium warehouse compared to <400ms for a Smaller warehouse.
+  - The last one especially could compound across the UDFs that get created and to cause the slight difference in performance.
 - Of course, this previous point above doesn't carry across the other dataset and warehouse size.
+- Another interesting point we see in the above chart is the difference in performance between Vectorised UDFs Medium and Large Clusters for the Customer 1000 dataset.
+The Medium cluster performs better than the Large cluster.
+This is the law of diminishing returns in play, where increasing WH size will eventually “out-scale” the data, in the sense that the number of vCPUs exceeds the number of batches, and so you no longer see any improvement in performance.
 - *Optional Work*: Leverage `GET_QUERY_OPERATOR_STATS()` table function for a more detailed and thorough analysis.

 #### Non-Numeric Computation Use Cases